pointfivetee/TurnipBoyRandomizer/README.md

 `C:\Program Files\Epic Games\TurnipBoyCommitsTaxEvad` or `C:\SteamLibrary\steamapps\common\Turnip Boy Commits Tax Evasion`
 	- Windows likes to place an intermediary folder when extracting zip files.
 Make sure that the `BepInEx` folder, `doorstop_config.ini`, and `winhttp.dll` are all located directly in the game's install folder.
 - Launch the game and close it.
 This will finalize the installation for BepInEx.
-- Launch the game again and you should see a new bit of UI in the top-left of the screen showing `Archipelago v0.5.0 Status: Not Connected`, as well as text fields to enter connection info.
+- Launch the game again and you should see a new bit of UI in the top-left of the screen showing `Archipelago v0.5.0 Status: Not Connected`.
+After starting or continuing a game, you will also see text fields to enter connection info.
-- To uninstall the mod, either remove/delete the `TBCTEArchipelagoPlugin` folder from the `plugins` folder, or rename the winhttp.dll file in the game's root directory (this will disable all mods from running)
+- To uninstall the mod, either remove/delete the `TBCTEArchipelagoPlugin` folder from the `plugins` folder, or rename the winhttp.dll file in the game's root directory (this will disable all mods from running).

 ## Generating a Multiworld
 - In order to setup a multiworld you must first install the latest version of [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases/latest)